Make Your Hosting Life Easier with QR codes

 Turning your property into a short-term rental on Airbnb or other platforms is a great way to generate passive income.
 To make it an easy experience for you as a host, you want to automate as much of the work as possible while still providing your guests with top-notch service.
 One excellent tool to do this is a tiny icon that packs a big punch – the QR Code!

 Automate even more of your property management – guest messages, pricing, calendar updates, and more!
-Try it for free for 30 days today!
+Start your free trial today!

 What is a QR code?

 QR codes are square icons that efficiently contain chunks of information.
 You've probably seen them before – they look like this: